AICAN-Research/breast-epithelium-segmentation/README.md

 # ep-segmentation
-Segmentation of epithelial cells from Hematoxylin and Eosin (HE) stained slides using cytokeratin and pathologists' annotations as ground truth.
+Segmentation of epithelial cells from Hematoxylin and Eosin (HE) stained slides using cytokeratin (CK) and pathologists' annotations as ground truth.
 A multiclass segmentation model which separates epithelium into invasive, benign and *in situ* lesions.

 This repository includes the source code used for the model presented in (manuscript when published).